dgarlitt/karma-nyan-reporter/README.md

 In this release
 -----------
  - Fix for issue #15 - update code to use native Karma error formatter
- - Added error highlighting for relevant error messages in the error report (can be disabled, see Optons section above)
+ - Added error highlighting for relevant error messages in the error report (can be disabled, see Options section above)